 When Anthony started receiving occupational therapy at Children’s Therapy Center, his therapist, Lindsay, helped Nikita and her family set goals for Anthony.
 “At first, I didn’t even know where to start,” Nikita says.
 “Then out of the blue, I just started signing with him and he surprised me by picking that up quickly!
 That’s when I started raising my sights.”

-One of Anthony’s goals became using his left hand, which, as a result of his cerebral palsy, was often at his side and curled into a fist.
+One of Anthony’s goals became using his left hand, which, because of his cerebral palsy, was often at his side and curled into a fist.
 “Prior to therapy, Anthony was not using his left hand at all,” Nikita says, watching as her son delivers a perfectly executed left-handed high-five to his therapist.
-He continues to practice by carrying a box of blocks with both hands across the room – that is, until he gets a four-year old’s twinkle in his eye and allows the box to come crashing down.
+He continues to practice by carrying a box of blocks with both hands across the room – that is until he gets a twinkle in his eye and allows the box to come crashing down.
 He giggles.